Infomaniak/android-login/README.md

 }
 ```

-This allows you to retrieve the answers from the webview, either the `code` for `auth` in case of success, or in case of error, we
+This allows you to retrieve the answers from the WebView, either the `code` for `auth` in case of success, or in case of error, we
 retrieve the `error code` and the `translated error message`.

+Add this to the manifest, to authorize the WebView :

 ```xml

 <activity android:name="com.infomaniak.lib.login.WebViewLoginActivity" />
 ```

-Add this to the manifest, to allow the webview

 ## Use Create account

-**From your `loginInstance` you need to call the methode `startCreateAccountWebView`**
+**From your `loginInstance`, you need to call the method `startCreateAccountWebView`**

 ```kotlin
 infomaniakLogin.startCreateAccountWebView(